What to expect:

 Cornerstone treatment of obesity: Lifestyle therapy modifications are the cornerstone of all weight loss therapy and should be the first-line intervention for all individuals.
 Importantly, lifestyle modifications must be included as part of any weight loss intervention.2

-Body Mass Index (BMI) kg/m2: Lifestyle therapy modifications are recommended for all individuals with a BMI ≥25 kg/m2.2
+Body Mass Index (BMI) kg/m2: Lifestyle therapy modifications for weight loss are recommended for all individuals with a BMI ≥25 kg/m2.

 Types of lifestyle therapy modifications